 All the seams are straight and very neat.
-The edges of the shoe are beveled very uniformly and the sole and the heel look immaculate.
+The edges of the shoe are bevelled very uniformly and the sole and the heel look immaculate.
 Also, the inside lining is absolutely top notch.
 The straps of the two shoes are cut slightly differently.
-One is a little wider than the other one and the end is cut a little different than the end on the other shoe.
+One is a little wider than the other, and the end is cut a little different than the end on the other shoe.
 However, you will only notice that when you compare the two shoes next to each other.
 Now, one could argue that the lack of exact symmetry is erroneous, however one could also argue that it provides the best evidence for the claim that the shoes are made by hand.
 Altogether, the workmanship is on a very high level, especially considering the price of £225.

 Regarding the presentation of the shoes, I must say that Herring really exceeded my expectations.
 The shoe box in which the shoes arrived was navy blue on the outside with a gold Herring Shoes Logo.
 On the inside, it was lined with attractive paper.
-Not only did I find my pair of shoes, but also a navy shoe polishing cloth, two navy blue shoe bags, a navy blue shoe horn (a nice add-on but not comparable with a real shoe horn) as well as a little tin of tan shoe polish for my shoes.
+Not only did I find my pair of shoes, but also a navy shoe polishing cloth, two navy blue shoe bags, a navy blue shoe horn (a nice add-on but not comparable with a real shoe horn,) as well as a little tin of tan shoe polish.
 Moreover, it came with a 2011 catalog of Herring Shoes.
 This is absolutely remarkable and way better than anything that you would receive from most other shoe manufacturers.
 Of course, a matching pair of shoe trees would be nothing short of perfection, but bear in mind that other companies may charge almost as much for their shoe trees as Herring charges for the entire shoe.

 Overall, Herring Shoes are elegant, very well made, and provide a lot of Made-in-England-Shoe for the pound.
 So in case you look for a new, affordable shoe or boot, you should definitely take a look at the Herring Premier Collection.
 You may purchase Herring Shoes online at www.herringshoes.co.uk, and don’t forget to look at our Look Who’s Wearing Herring.